Revised assessment methods

 The way that CREP assesses child car seats has remained largely unchanged since 2012.
 Developments in child car seats supplied to the Australian market meant that the testing and scoring protocols needed to be updated, and revised scoring protocols were introduced for 2018.
 This means that child car seats assessed previously should not be compared to those tested under the 2018 scoring system.
 Whereas the revised scoring may result in lower star ratings for some types of child car seats, all the child car seats comply with the Australian Standard and provide a good level of safety.

 The crash protection scores include critical protection measures.
-Child car seats that fail any of these measures would result in a poor outcome for the seat occupant in a road crash.
 While all child car seats on this website meet the Australian Standard AS/NZS 1754, a child car seat that scores zero in any of the critical protection measures will automatically score an overall rating of 1 star.

 Ease of use

 There are five ease-of-use measures for rearward facing, forward facing and booster seats.

 Seats are ranked using their overall score in crash protection as the first criterion, followed by ease-of-use.

 The more purple stars, the better a child car seat has performed in protecting the child from injury in a crash.
 This refers to the following criteria: